God’s Name Is Truly Mysterious

 They read another passage of Almighty God’s words at the end of the movie, “From the work of Jehovah to that of Jesus, and from the work of Jesus to that of this current stage, these three stages cover in a continuous thread the entire gamut of God’s management, and they are all the work of one Spirit.
 Since the creation of the world, God has always been at work managing mankind.
 He is the Beginning and the End, He is the First and the Last, and He is the One who begins an age and the One who brings the age to an end.
 The three stages of work, in different ages and different locations, are unmistakably the work of one Spirit.
 All those who separate these three stages stand in opposition to God.
 Now, it behooves you to understand that all the work from the first stage until today is the work of one God, the work of one Spirit.
 Of this there can be no doubt” (“The Vision of God’s Work (3)” in The Word Appears in the Flesh).
 Then I understood even more that Jehovah, Jesus, and Almighty God are all one God.
 God has a different name and does different work in each age, but He always works based on people’s needs.
 Only God is capable of opening up these mysteries and I knew in my heart that Almighty God is the returned Lord Jesus.
 Accepting the name of Almighty God is not betraying the Lord Jesus, but it’s keeping up with the footsteps of the Lamb.
 Just as Revelation says, “These are they which follow the Lamb wherever He goes” (Revelation 14:4).

-I got in touch with brothers and sisters from The Church of Almighty God.
+I got in touch with brothers and sisters from.
 Through gathering and fellowshiping with them I understood some truths and lots of puzzles I had in my faith have been resolved.
 I’ve received a lot of spiritual sustenance.
 I really feel I’ve been taken up before the throne and attended the Lamb’s feast.
 I truly give thanks to Almighty God.